AI Glossary

 Search and Data AI (Kore.ai)

 Search and Data AI is Kore.ai’s intelligent framework for enterprise knowledge discovery.
-It brings together agentic RAG, semantic understanding, multi-source connectors, and hybrid vector search to turn scattered internal data, like documents, databases, FAQs, or web content, into accurate, context-rich answers.
-The system intelligently ingests and indexes information, applies semantic and keyword searches, and wraps it all in conversational AI that can ask follow‑ups, maintain context across the session, and smoothly switch to a live agent when needed.
+It brings together agentic RAG, semantic understanding, multi-source connectors, and hybrid vector search to turn scattered internal data, like documents, databases, or web content, into context-rich answers.

 Semantic search goes beyond keywords to understand the meaning behind a query.
 It helps AI systems find relevant content, even if the wording doesn’t exactly match, by looking at intent, context, and relationships between concepts.